metalichen/metalichen.github.io/_pages/service.md

 Being grateful to all the great mentors I met during my career, I am trying to welcome more junior members of the community, from preschoolers to undergrad students.

 **1. The Science Mentors**\
-  [TSM](https://www.thesciencementors.com/en) is a program providing support and career advice to Russian-speaking undergrad students by connecting them to more experienced scholars.
-I have been a mentor for two cycles of the program, and also was interviewed on a live stream ([Watch on YouTube (in Russian)](https://www.youtube.com/watch?v=1G5a-NEvQRI&t=2s&ab_channel=TheScienceMentors))
+  [TSM](https://www.thesciencementors.com/en) was an online program providing support and career advice to undergrad students by connecting them to more experienced scholars.
+I was a mentor during four cycles of the program, and also was interviewed on a live stream ([Watch on YouTube (in Russian)](https://www.youtube.com/watch?v=1G5a-NEvQRI&t=2s&ab_channel=TheScienceMentors))

 **2. Research Zone Science Communication Program**\
-  [Research Zone](https://telusworldofscienceedmonton.ca/get-involved/research-zone/) is a program organized by the Telus World of Science.
+  [Research Zone](https://telusworldofscienceedmonton.ca/get-involved/research-zone/) is a program organized by the Telus World of Science (Edmonton AB, Canada).
 The program helps scientists communicate their research to the audience of kids.
 I participated in the program in 2019.
-I developed a hands-on activity based on my research ("learning how to make a lichen") and presented it in the science center.
+I developed a hands-on activity based on my research ("learning how to make a lichen") and presented it at the science center.

 **3. Conferences and competitions for high school students**
 During my time at the St. Petersburg University, I was involved in multiple initiatives aimed at high school students interested in biology.